How to Get Married in Sweden as a Foreigner

 Legal requirements for foreigners to marry in Sweden

-• Obtain a wedding certificate form.
+• Receive the accompanying wedding certificate form.

 • If both partners are related in a direct ascending or descending line through adoption, they are also permitted to marry.